wlbr/synology-prometheus/README.md

 ```bash
 curl -fsSL https://raw.githubusercontent.com/wlbr/synology-prometheus/master/setup | sudo sh
 ```
+#### To monitor your broadband connection automatically:
+1. go to Prometheus at `http://<synology ip/hostname>:9090/graph` and add a speedtest metric to the graph (download, upload or ping)
+2. got to Grafana at `http://<synology ip/hostname>:3000` (initial login ins admin/admin) and add a promethous datasource, add a dahboard and a graph.
+Copy your Prometheus query from the Prometheus graph console view to your new Grafana panel

 #### Endpoints
 - Grafana `http://<synology ip/hostname>:3000` (this may take upto 15 seconds to start up.)